ga-curriculum/intro-to-neural-network-overview-of-ai-architectures-v3.0/microlesson-01/README.md

 # [Introduction to Neural Networks and Overview of AI Architecture]

-# Introduction to Neural Networks and Overview of AI Architecture

 **Learning Objective:**

 By the conclusion of this lesson, participants will be able to: